 As in the 1970 and 1974 episodes, some firms have had their ratings lowered, but spreads are widening even between bonds of a presumably constant quality.
 Partly that is because the rating agencies apparently adjust ratings only when an issuer improves or deteriorates relative to the market, and not when market risk itself changes.
-To that extent, higher risk premiums are the result of real-sector events and are not products of the financial system.
-The yield spread on Aaa bonds is above recent levels although still narrower than during the 1970-75 period.
-For bonds with lower rates, however, the spread is at an all-time high.
-These are further indications of "crisis" as defined in the previous section.
+To that extent, higher risk premiums are the result of real-sector events and are not a.
+Last month of quarter.

-9. "Credit Difficulties: A Need for Perspective," The Morgan Guaranty Survey (June 1982), p.
+^{9. &}quot;Credit Difficulties: A Need for Perspective," The Morgan Guaranty Survey (June 1982), p.
 3; and Board of Governors of the Federal Reserve System, Flow of Funds Accounts.